WesleyDRobinson/code-samples/volta-charging/README.md

 ### Next steps

 Future work could include finishing the geolocation implementation, automating updates for the index in Algolia, and perhaps more interactive mapping features.
+Some simple animations ([`animate.css`](https://daneden.github.io/animate.css/)) and wrapping it up as a web component would also be cool!